 She clung to this thought with stubborn obstinacy.

 But her endless slog made it into a lie.

-Dee’s aura began to shift, exploding with jags and spikes.
+Dee’s aura began to shift, exploding with jags and nasty spikes.

 Peter glanced to either side, locking eyes with Kora and Eun.
 [Zen zaps!] he projected in body-language somatics.
 [Now!]
 He reached into his pocket and stuffed a handful of mushrooms into his mouth.
 A snap of his fingers and their perception went Slideways; the double O negative had already done it to a mild degree, but now their senses were full-on, no-shit extradimensional.

 Ten-foot spider legs erupted from Dee’s belly, pressing down and lifting her feet above the floor.
 Her entire body was covered in violet flames—purple-black lashes that flailed about in whip-like tendrils.